letsrockit/public/qwjszsbizwfsdgg-senior-application-engineer.md

-## Senior Application Engineer
+## Fullstack Engineer (Senior, Ruby)
 #### San Francisco, CA

-### Quick Summary
+### Overview
 Our mission is to make value-based care simple so that care providers can focus on delivering better care.
 Our platform helps doctors earn incentives from health plans for delivering better care.
 We’re a well-funded healthcare startup backed by Y Combinator and located in downtown San Francisco.
 Our core product is written in Ruby/Rails, stores data PostgreSQL, and deploys to systems running in Kubernetes on AWS.
 Our team prefers battle-tested technology whenever possible.
 If you are more interested in the problem than the tooling you will be in good company.

 ### Job description
-We are looking for Senior Application Engineers to build delightful features, design and implement useful API methods, and improve the reliability of our systems as we rapidly scale our product and organization.
+We are looking for Fullstack Engineers to build delightful features, design and implement useful API methods, and improve the reliability of our systems as we rapidly scale our product and organization.
 We are looking for engineers who understand that simplicity and reliability are aspects of a system that can’t be tacked on but are carefully calculated with every decision made.
 You’ll have the opportunity to work on a team that values collaborators over cowboys, creativity over closed-mindedness, diversity and inclusivity, and sustainable pace over fire-fighting.

 ### What you'll do